gelmio/oblivious-svelte/oblivious/Oblivious.md

 But, for my two cents, I reckon that now is a fantastic time to overland Africa; it’s Goldilocks.
 One or two decades ago it would have been gnarly as hell - *all* the time.
 No respite.
 No fun.
 No choice.
 In another decade - once everywhere's been ‘mac’d by the Chinese - it will be easy as pie.
 I think right now you've got adventure when and where you want it.
 You don't have to go very far to find it.
-You can be as sedate or as hard-core as you like.
+You can be as sedate or as hardcore as you like.
 Today, I guess, is going to be that in a nutshell.
 I’ve got two roads I can take: One known and easy, the other unknown and potentially a nightmare/amazing.
 The real question is this: Do I feel like being surprised today?
 *No.* Not really.